Timeline of the COVID-19 pandemic in New Zealand (2020): July 2020

 On 8 July, the latest case was a 32-year-old man who briefly escaped managed isolation in Auckland and visited a Countdown supermarket before being recaptured.
 As a safety precaution, the supermarket closed temporarily for cleaning while its staff are undergoing self-isolation.

 On 18 July, the latest case was a man in his 50s who arrived in New Zealand on 12 July from Central Africa via Tanzania, Dubai, and Brisbane.

 On 19 July, three new cases were reported.
 The first case is a man in his 30s who arrived from Afghanistan via Dubai on 14 July while the second is a man in his 30s who arrived on the same day from Pakistan via Dubai.
 The third case is a woman in her 70s who arrived from India in Christchurch on 30 June.

-On 20 July, the latest case was a man in his 40s who had travel from Mexico.
+On 20 July, the latest case was a man in his 40s who had travelled from Mexico.

 On 21 July, the latest case was a woman in her 30s who had travelled from London and had tested positive on her third day on quarantine.

 On 24 July, the latest case was a traveler who had arrived in the country from Africa on 12 July and tested positive on his 12th day at the Sebel Manukau.

 On 27 July, it was reported that a traveller who had left New Zealand on 21 July and arrived in South Korea via Singapore had tested positive for COVID-19.
 In response, five household contacts of the infected traveller entered into self-isolation while health authorities identified 170 further contacts of the individual.

 On 28 July, the latest case was a woman in her twenties who travelled from Afghanistan via Dubai, arriving in New Zealand on 14 July.

 On 29 July, two new cases were reported at the border.
 The first case is a man in his 50s who had arrived in New Zealand on 14 July from Afghanistan via Dubai while the second case is a man aged in his 40s who had arrived in New Zealand on 27 July from the Philippines, via Hong Kong.

 On 30 July, the latest case was a woman in her 20s who had travelled from Ireland via Dubai.

 On 31 July, New Zealand health authorities confirmed that a traveller from New Zealand who had tested positive for COVID-19 in South Korea earlier in the week had visited 11 places in Queenstown and participated in a boat cruise in Milford Sound.